llvm/llvm-project/clang/docs/LanguageExtensions.rst

   If it's an extension (OpenCL) vector, it's only available in C and OpenCL C.
   And it selects base on signedness of the condition operands (OpenCL v1.1 s6.3.9).
 .. [#] sizeof can only be used on vector length specific SVE types.
+.. [#] sizeof can only be used on vector length specific RVV types.
 .. [#] Clang does not allow the address of an element to be taken while GCC allows this.
 This is intentional for vectors with a boolean element type and not implemented otherwise.